Koromix/rygel/web/rekkord.org/pages/start.md

 - The *log key (lkey)* is paired with a *tag key (tkey)*, to manage snapshots and record snapshot information
 - The *sign key (skey)* is paired with a *verify key (vkey)* to detect tampering with tags

 Rekkord repositories support multiple user accounts.
-By default, three user accounts are created:
+By default, four user accounts are created:

 - *admin*: This user has the keys necessary to manage users and access data
 - *data*: This user has the keys necessary for read-write access to stored data
-- *write*: This user can only write new data but cannot read historical data, or list existing snapshots
+- *write*: This user can only write new data but cannot read historical data or list existing snapshots
+- *log*: This user can only list exisiting snapshots

 You will need one or the other to use other rekkord commands.
 Please store these passwords securely.